yuhec/smartFAQ/README.md

 - **Questions** contains the title, body, creation date, score, and owner ID for each Python question.
 - **Answers** contains the body, creation date, score, and owner ID for each of the answers to these questions.
-\n The ParentId column links back to the Questions table.
+/n The ParentId column links back to the Questions table.
 - **Tags** contains the tags on each question besides the Python tag.

 ## PROJECT DEVELOPMENT